Christopher Avevor

-Christopher Salon Avevor (born 11 February 1992) is a German professional footballer who plays as a centre-back who plays for 2.
-Bundesliga club FC St. Pauli.
+Christopher Salon Avevor (born 11 February 1992) is a German professional footballer who plays as a centre-back.
 He represented Germany internationally at various youth levels.

 Career

 On 29 May 2016, with his Fortuna Düsseldorf expiring at the end of the 2015–16 season, Avevor signed a three-year deal with FC St. Pauli.

 Personal life

 Avevor's father Hope is from Ghana, while his mother Manuela is German.
 He grew up in the small village of Felmerholz.
-He has represant the Germany U21 and U19.
+He has played for Germany U21 and U19 teams.